Handgun Selection Considerations

 Smith & Wesson M&P-9 Compact (9mm, 10+1 rounds).
 S&W’s medium size frame.
 Same operation and internal parts as the full size, but with a a shorter frame, barrel, and grip.
 Much easier to conceal than the full size.
 Able to use the magazines from the full-size frame, although they will hang out of the bottom of the grip.

 Smith & Wesson M&P Shield (9mm, 7+1 or 8+1).
 This is the single-stack magazine version of the M&P line of pistols.
 It is sold with two magazines.
-One holds 7 rounds, and the is a little longer and holds 8.
+One is shorter and holds 7 rounds.
+The second one is a little longer and holds 8 rounds.
 In my opinion, the 8-round magazine is just as easy to conceal as the 7-round.
 The Shields are very easy to carry and conceal, and the 9mm version is very easy to shoot.
 It is a fantastic for small or medium frame shooters.
 It’s .40 S&W caliber twin is a little more snappy to shoot and may exclude the pistol from meeting the “shootability” criteria for many shooters.
-They Shields are fantastic pistols in terms of the criteria discussed above except that magazine capacity is the absolute lowest that I would recommend for self-defense and prepping purposes.
+There is also a .45 ACP version.
+The Shields are fantastic pistols in terms of the criteria discussed above except that magazine capacity is the absolute lowest that I would recommend for self-defense and prepping purposes.
 Plan on carrying a couple of extra 8-round magazines, and practice until you are very proficient at fast reloads.
 The Shields are not compatible with the double-stack magazines of the full-size and compact-size M&P pistols.
+Important: The 8-round magazines have a polymer spacer at the base of the magazine that prohibit the magazine from being jammed too far into the magazine well and either damaging the magazine or jamming up the action of the pistol.
+Do not remove the polymer spacer!

 Sig-Sauer P-228 (9mm, 15+1 rounds), Sig’s medium-size frame.
 Used by military units around the world.
 The M-11 version is used by aircrew members of the US military.
 More expensive than the Glock and S&W offerings.